DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 From spring 2023, qualified teachers from Ukraine will be able to apply to the Teaching Regulation Agency for QTS (if they meet the criteria) without paying a fee to a training provider.
 [Awarding qualified teacher status to overseas teachers](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers) gives more information about this service.

+### Salaries and benefits

+Your salary as a teacher depends on whether you have English 'qualified teacher status' (QTS), and your level of experience.
+As an ‘unqualified teacher’ (without QTS), your salary will generally start at £18,419 outside London.
+[Salaries and benefits](/salaries-and-benefits) gives more information.

 ## Train to teach in England

 You have the right to apply to train to teach, and the right to apply for a [student loan, bursary, scholarship](/funding-your-training) or [advanced learner loan](https://www.gov.uk/advanced-learner-loan), if you are in the UK on: